 Q: What is an Autonomous System Number (ASN) and do I need one to use AWS Direct Connect?

 Autonomous System numbers are used to identify networks that present a clearly defined external routing policy to the Internet.
 AWS Direct Connect requires an ASN to create a public or private virtual interface.
 You may use a public ASN which you own, or you can pick any private ASN number between 64512 to 65535.

 Q. What IP address will be assigned to each end of a virtual interface?

 If you are configuring a virtual interface to the public AWS cloud, the IP addresses for both ends of the connection must be allocated from public IP space you own.
 If the virtual interface is to a VPC, the IP address space for both ends of the connection will be allocated by AWS in the 169.254.0.0/16 range.

 Q: If I have more than one virtual interface, can I exchange traffic between the two ports?

 No. AWS Direct Connect can only be used to exchange traffic between your network and AWS services or your VPC.

 Q: When creating a virtual interface to work with AWS services using public IP space, what IP prefixes will I receive via BGP?

 You will receive all Amazon IP prefixes for the region that you are connecting to.
 This includes prefixes necessary to reach AWS services, and may include prefixes for other Amazon affiliates, including those of www.amazon.com.
 For the current list of prefixes advertised by AWS, please watch the AWS Direct Connect community forum for updates.
+Direct Connect customers in the US will receive the public IP prefixes for all US Regions.
 Standard AWS Direct Connect data transfer rates apply for all traffic routed through your AWS Direct Connect connection.